Mmohammedh90/gulpfiles.js-ready-to-use/README.md

 2- Extract it

-3- Inside extracted folder use 'gulp' command
+3- Inside extracted folder use 'gulp' command in terminal